Bush Bands 2017

 The Lonely Boys (Ngukurr Community, Kriol language)

-Divas (Jessie K, Tash Clarke & Shana Ray)
+Divas (Jessie K, Tash Hayes & Shana Ray)

 Tjupi Band now with Crystal Butcher on vocals come from Papunya, playing energetic and emotive desert reggae.
 Tjupi have played with John Butler, headlined the Sand Tracks tour of WA and performed at the Darwin Festival all after being Unearthed by Triple J in 2010.

 From Warburton Community, Red Sand Beat Band grew up playing music together learning from family and at school from a young age.
 Since forming in 2011 they have won several Battle of the Bands titles and played with Buddy Knox in 2013.

 Newly formed in 2016, Desert Rain Band are the first group in the APY lands to have a female lead vocalist, Katrina Conelly.
 They’re no strangers to the stage as they perform every Friday in Pipalyatjara Community.

 Featuring Desmond Woodforde, the frontman of Moon Band with over 30 years experience producing music.
 Moon Band have an ecclectic psychadelic style melding traditional storytelling with political activism.

 Coming from Kakadu/West Arnhem, Black Rock Band draw on deep musical family history incorporating traditional and contemporary styles with a steady rock style.
 They've recently recorded with USA based Rola Pola Studies and released their first single at a sell out show in Melbourne.